 And a part of that is the readiness to explain to others what Jesus means to your life.

+This verse is often seen as a call to share your own story

 The last time I spoke, I challenged all of us to write out your own personal testimony

 I hope that that effort was as blessing to your heart

-Part of our defense of the gospel and our defense of the hope that we have also comes in more than just words, it come in our lives
+But part of our defense should also be a readiness to defend the truth of the gospel, to defend it against the threat of false teaching.

-As we have been studying 1 Timothy this fall in our series Living as Jesus Intended
+This is at the core of Paul purpose in writing to Timothy and what we have seen in our fall series Living as Jesus Intended

 We have seen that Paul’s writing is centered around his concern for the church and that false teaching would lead them astray